janschill/waitless/README.md

 We are following Laravel coding conventions like [_Eloquent_](https://laravel.com/docs/5.4/eloquent).
 Where every database table has a corresponding domain model in PHP.
 These are used to interact with the database.

 Each model has a controller – when needed.
 These controllers control the data with functions like `index` (action to list all the data) or `show` (action to show single/specific data), these get called from the router and serve to the view, which render them in the browser.

+### Testing
+#### Unit
+Unit testing concetrates on the smallest portion of the program code – a single unit or function.
+It tests if a function returns an expected result.
+Theses test will be written in the `tests/Unit` directory and are excuted with `phpunit` in the command line.